Dimensional Memorandum

 Incoherence is a constraint of dimensional position.

 This illustrates that everything we perceive is just a (⟂) sliver of the full coherence structure (Φ).
 Each layer reflects exponential fragmentation of information as coherence collapses from higher-dimensional unity into lower-dimensional perception.
-As a result, we observe a partial universe: The CMB is only 1/8 (~10⁶¹) of 1/10th (~10¹²¹) of the full universe (~10¹²² total Planck cells).
+As a result, we observe a partial universe: The CMB is only 1/8 (~10⁶¹) of 1/10th (~10¹²¹) of the full universe (~10¹²² total Planck scales).

 2. Black Holes and the Dimensional Nesting of the Universe